 Image by Ash Edmonds

-- Developed a basic understanding of an AI application development pipeline
+- Develop a basic understanding of an AI application development pipeline

-- Learned practical programming skills for building an AI-powered application
+- Gain practical programming skills for building an AI-powered application

-- Gained an understanding of the history of AI research and the ethical issues surrounding AI
+- Comprehend the history of AI research and the ethical issues surrounding AI

 Learn More About Artificial Intelligence

 We asked our instructor, Chris Kim some questions.

 Why is AI so important right now, and how does it relate to art and design?